talk2bryan/FriendQuiz/README.md

 # FriendQuiz
 This initially started as a text based query I made in 2015 for my friends and I to test our knowlwdge on each other, by asking important questions like birth dates and what not.
-I decided now to improve on it and make it an application friens can use as an ice breaker.
+I decided now to improve on it and make it an application friends can use as an ice breaker.

 Clone/Download instructions
 ----------------------------